josephryan/RyanLabShortReadAssembly/README.md

     perl /usr/local/SSPACE-STANDARD-3.0_linux-x86_64/SSPACE_Standard_v3.0.pl -l libraries.txt -s ../blah.87/out_gapClosed.fa -T 20 -k 5 -a 0.7 -x 0 -b blah

 ### 9. Remove scaffolds shorter than 200 basepairs (this is smallest accepted by GenBank) and sort by scaffold length
+NOTE: We know remove short contigs earlier in the process, but this might be necessary for sorting SSPACE scaffolds

 requires: remove_short_and_sort from this repo and https://github.com/josephryan/JFR-PerlModules